luukelvin/website/README.md

 - `SECRET_KEY`: Django secret key.
 Generate your own.
 - `DEBUG_STATUS`: One of "True" or "False".
 Defaults to "True" if not set.
+- `DISTILL_DIR`: Target directory for the static site generator.

 ### Activating virtual env
 After doing the above two steps, launch the virtual environment shell with